andresr27/kube-cluster/README.md

 Create a txt file named password in this directory with no end of line to use in secret generation.

+save your mysqlRootPassword in a files called password with no extension, end of line or forbidden symbols

 > kubectl apply -k ./

 > kubectl get pods